Hope Simpson Enquiry

 The Report on Immigration, Land Settlement and Development, commonly referred to as the Hope Simpson Enquiry or the Hope Simpson Report, was a British Commission managed by Sir John Hope Simpson, established during August 1929 to address Immigration, Land Settlement and Development issues in British Mandate of Palestine, as recommended by the Shaw Commission, after the widespread 1929 Palestine riots.

 The report was dated October 1, 1930, but was released on October 21, 1930.
-The report recommended limiting Jewish immigration based on the economic absorptive capacity of Palestine.
+The report found that the amount of cultivable land in Palestine was significantly lower than what was previously estimated, and left little room for new immigrant farmers.
+It recommended limiting Jewish immigration based on the economic absorptive capacity of Palestine.
 The Passfield White Paper was also dated October 1, 1930, and recommended similar limiting of Jewish immigration.